 In this example, clicking the mouse button is the event, and playing the sound is the action.

-Some actions are supported in both PDF and SWF files, and some actions are supported only in PDF or SWF.
-When choosing an action, avoid choosing a PDF-only action if you’re exporting to SWF or a SWF-only action if you’re exporting to PDF.
+Some actions are supported in PDF and EPUB files, and some actions are supported only in PDF or EPUB.
+When choosing an action, avoid choosing a PDF-only action if you’re exporting to fixed layout EPUB.
+Also, avoid choosing a EPUB-only action if you’re exporting to PDF.

 You can assign actions to different events.
 For example, in an exported PDF file, you can specify a sound to play when the mouse pointer enters the button area, and a movie to play when the mouse button is clicked and released.
 You can also assign multiple actions to the same event.
 For example, you can create an action that plays a movie and sets the view zoom to Actual Size.

-To test the button, export the document to PDF or SWF, and view the exported file.
+To test the button, export the document to fixed layout EPUB or PDF, and view the exported file.
 If you’re exporting to PDF, make sure that the Interactive Elements option is selected.
-If you’re exporting to SWF, make sure that Include Buttons is selected.

-Events determine how actions are activated in buttons when the document is exported to Adobe PDF or SWF.
+Events determine how actions are activated in buttons when the document is exported to EPUB or PDF.
 (In Acrobat, events are called triggers.)

 When the mouse button is released after a click.
 This is the most commonly used event, because it gives the user one last chance to drag the cursor off the button and not activate the action.